 top of page

-version 1 and version 2.
+Heart sutra version 1 and version 2.

-The Heart Sutra describes a 5-step process
+The Heart Sutra describes a 4-step process - Daniel Brown uses it in teaching

 The Heart Sutra concluding verse